Ferris-Labs/site-draft/content/en/docs/Overview/development-lifecycle.md

 ### Run your Service on a Scheduled CRON

-Open the edit Package UI of the service '**hello_world**'
+Open the edit Package UI of the service '**hello_world**'.

-Add the following corn expression in the schedule.
+Add the following CRON expression in the schedule.

-Save the package
+Save the package.

-Switch to the Execute
+Switch to the Execute.

-You should now see the hello_world package execute every 5 minutes. ( and also trigger the hello_world_2 Service in turn.)
+You should now see the hello_world package executes every 5 minutes (and also triggers the hello_world_2 Service in turn).

 Now that you have seen how it works it is probably best to delete the CRON expression and save the service.

-For a more detailed understanding of the CRON expression please check this page "CRON Expressions"
+For a more detailed understanding of the CRON expression please check this page "CronJob" in the User Guide.

-In the above sections you have seen how basic services can be created and triggred in 3 ways.
+In the above sections you have seen how basic services can be created and triggered in 3 ways.

 ### Run Multiple Scripts in a Service